JefGrailet/treenet/v3/README.md

 Previous directly inherited from `ExploreNET` v2.1, the debug mode of `TreeNET` has been reviewed in-depth. `TreeNET` now provides several verbosity modes, with the most verbose mode being equivalent to debug.
 Each verbosity mode adds additionnal algorithmic details to the console output, with the debug adding logs detailling the different probes and their respective results.
 Mutual exclusion is used to display coherently each console message or debug log.

+With version 3.2, `TreeNET` also offers the possibility to move the console messages to text logs via a new flag (-k), such that users can access the algorithmic details of each step separately.
+It also now times each algorithmic step and counts the amount of probes it used.

 ---

 ### Re-factored code